ying-fu/LODDataset/README.md

 ## Questions

-If you have any questions about our dataset and code, please email to hongyang@bit.edu.cn
+If you have any questions about our dataset, please email to hongyang@bit.edu.cn.